 In fact, there's some evidence that the minimum wage was invented with this realization for the purpose of preventing undesired groups of people from finding jobs.

-All sorts of regulations work the same way, although many of them are even more destructive.
+Occupational licensing and all sorts of regulations work the same way, although many of them are even more destructive.
 Consider food regulations.
 Ostensibly, they make sure companies don't sell dangerous products - implying that without them, there would be nothing to stop companies from selling dangerous products.
 But is that accurate?

 Without the FDA, we would be able to choose on an individual basis whether to buy food from a given company, knowing it hadn't been inspected.
 If we didn't want to buy food without an inspection, we could hire independent auditors to inspect the food company.
 They could choose to submit to the inspection or not, and if they didn't, we could consider that a failed inspection and refuse to buy from them; if they did then we could make a decision in light of the inspection's results.
 Of course, hiring independent inspectors would cost us extra money, but here's the thing: so do the FDA regulations!